 - 2.29 However, if contributions are paid from the employee's pay after deducting income tax (as is always the case with a personal pension scheme), the tax relief is not obtained automatically, but must be actively claimed.
 The pension scheme administrator will make a claim on the employee's behalf for the basic rate tax of 20%, and this amount will be added to the employee's pension "pot" in the scheme.
-A higher rate taxpayer will claim tax relief on the extra 20% (and an additional rate taxpayer would claim tax relief on the extra 25%) directly from HMRC, usually through their self-assessment tax return.
-This means that the "gross pay" figure appearing on their P60, which is the amount on which income tax is paid, will be less than their gross annual salary. - 2.30 Since April 2006, however, an individual may only claim tax relief on contributions within a set "Annual Allowance" ("AA").
+A higher rate taxpayer will claim tax relief on the extra 20% (and an additional rate taxpayer would claim tax relief on the extra 25%) directly from HMRC, usually through their self-assessment tax return. - 2.30 Since April 2006, however, an individual may only claim tax relief on contributions within a set "Annual Allowance" ("AA").
 The AA is currently £40,000.
 It applies to all tax-registered pension arrangements that an individual has in total, not to each separately.
 In this context, the figure of £40,000 is not the maximum amount of tax relief available, but the maximum amount of payments into a pension scheme that an individual can make that attract tax relief.
 Put another way, higher rate and additional rate taxpayers obtain more generous tax relief from the state on pension savings up to £40,000 in a tax year, but then pay tax on their pensions savings that exceed £40,000 in a tax year. - 2.31 There is a further complication for higher earners.
 Since April 2016, the AA has been reduced ("tapered") for those who meet two conditions.
 The first condition is that their "threshold income" (which is their income excluding any pension contributions) exceeds £110,000 during the tax year.
 The second condition is that their "adjusted income" (which, in this context, means their income plus the pension contributions that they and their employer have both made) exceeds £150,000 during the tax year.
 For such individuals, every £2 of excess income over £150,000 reduces their AA by £1.
 This up to a maximum reduction of £30,000 to the AA.
 It follows that an individual earning an adjusted income of £210,000 or more will have a reduced AA of £10,000.